-Five-year projections were carried out for the two model runs.
-Estimates of recruitment for 2019 and 2020 were based on observations.
-Future recruitments (2021 onwards) were randomly selected based on two scenarios: (i) recruitments estimated for 2009-2018 (recent recruitment), and (ii) recruitments estimated for 1975-2020 (long-term recruitment).
-Total future annual catches were assumed to be constant at the TACC of 110 000 tonnes (45000 tonnes western stock; 65 000 tonnes eastern stock).
-These future catches were apportioned by fishery using average proportions from the 2020 and 2021 fishing years.
-The projections indicated that the eastern biomass would remain fairly constant over the next 5 years and likely above the top of the target range (see Figure 6, Tables 25, 26a, b).
-The western biomass is projected to increase under long-term recruitment and remain constant under recent recruitment (see Figure 6, Tables 25, 26a, b).
+Five-year projections were carried out from Model 1 and the Single Stock model for two recruitment scenarios.
+Estimates of recruitment for 1975-2019 (Model 1) and 1975-2020 (Single Stock) were based on observations.
+Future recruitments (2020 onwards for Model 1 and 2021 onwards for Single Stock) were randomly selected based on two scenarios: (i) recruitments estimated for 2010-2019 (Model 1) 2010-2020 (Single Stock) (recent recruitment), and (ii) recruitments estimated for 1975-2019 (Model 1) 1975-2020 (Single Stock) (long-term recruitment).
+Future annual catch scenarios were assumed constant at the TACC of 110 000 tonnes (45 000 tonnes western stock, 65 000 tonnes eastern stock).
+These future catches were apportioned by fishery using proportions from the average of the 2022 and 2023 fishing years.
+The projections indicated that the eastern biomass would remain constant under long-term recruitment and decline over the next 5 years under recent recruitment but would likely remain within the target range (see Figure 6, Tables 25, 26).
+The western biomass was projected to increase under long-term recruitment (see Figure 6, Tables 25, 26).
+Total biomass in both the Single Stock model and Model 1 was projected to increase under long-term recruitment and remain constant under recent recruitment (see Figure 6, Tables 25, 26).
+Total biomass in both the Single Stock model and Model 1 was projected to increase under long-term recruitment and remain constant under recent recruitment (see Figure 6, Tables 25, 26).
+Total biomass in both the Single Stock model and Model 1 was projected to increase under long-term recruitment and remain constant under recent recruitment

-For both eastern and western stocks, the estimated probability of being less than the soft or the hard limit at the end of the five-year projection period was less than 10% (Tables 26a, b).
+For both eastern and western stocks, the estimated probability of being less than the soft or the hard limit at the end of the five-year projection period was less than 5% (Tables 26).
+This was also the case for the combined stocks in both Model 1 and the Single Stock model.